Zoewang2557/coursenotes-wyk/git-notes.md

   git log --abbrev-commit --graph --pretty=oneline --all --decorate
   ```
 - always do git status and git diff before making a commit: that’s where we would catch that an unwanted file would get committed, or that we added a typo, or forgot something etc
+- do not update your github repository by uploading files from the browser
+- Lesson: **all team members should pull often!**